 It takes the input variable x and two parameter variables gamma and beta.
 The input must have the batch size and the features (or channels) as the first two dimensions of its shape.
-The input can have more than two dimensions, where the remained dimensions are considered as spatial dimensions, which are considered as a part of the batch size.
+The input can have more than two dimensions, where the remaining dimensions are considered as spatial dimensions, which are considered as a part of the batch size.
+That is, the total batch size will be considered to be the product of all dimensions except the second dimension.